Nuclear chain reaction: Special reactivity cases

-The change in k needed to go from critical to prompt critical is defined as a dollar.

-Nuclear weapons application of neutron multiplication
+Nuclear weapons

 Nuclear fission weapons require a mass of fissile fuel that is prompt supercritical.
 For a given mass of fissile material the value of k can be increased by increasing the density.
 Since the probability per distance travelled for a neutron to collide with a nucleus is proportional to the material density, increasing the density of a fissile material can increase k.
 This concept is utilized in the implosion method for nuclear weapons.
 In these devices, the nuclear chain reaction begins after increasing the density of the fissile material with a conventional explosive.